danielaparker/jsoncons/doc/md/Classes/json.md

 Attempts to convert the json value to the template value type using [json_type_traits](json_type_traits).

     as<bool>
+Returns `true` if value is `bool` and `true`, or if value is integral and non-zero, or if value is floating point and non-zero, or if value is string and parsed value evaluates as `true`.
-Returns `false` if value is `false` or `null`, if value is a zero length string, or if value is a zero length array or object.
-Everything else returns `true`.
+Returns `false` if value is `bool` and `false`, or if value is integral and zero, or if value is floating point and zero, or if value is string and parsed value evaluates as `false`.
+Otherwise throws `std::runtime_exception`

     as<double>
 If value is double, returns value, if value is signed or unsigned integer, casts to double, if value is `null`, returns `NaN`, otherwise throws.